 NAICS was developed in cooperation with Canada and Mexico to replace the SIC system, and it was one of the most profound changes for statistical programs focused on measuring economic activities.
 NAICS uses a process-oriented conceptual framework to group establishments into industries according to the activity in which they are primarily engaged.
 Establishments using similar raw material inputs, similar capital equipment, and similar labor are classified in the same industry.
 In other words, establishments that do similar things in similar ways are classified together.

 NAICS provides the means to ensure that SOII and CFOI statistics accurately reflect changes in a dynamic U.S. economy.
 The downside of this change is that these improved statistics resulted in time series breaks due to the significant differences between SIC and NAICS.
-Every sector of the economy was restructured and redefined under NAICS.
-A new Information sector combined communications, publishing, motion picture and sound recording, and online services, recognizing our information-based economy.
+Every sector of the economy was restructured and redefined under NAICS that recognized the information-based economy—a new information sector that combined communications, publishing, motion picture and sound recording, and online services.
 NAICS restructured the manufacturing sector to recognize new high-tech industries.
 A new subsector was devoted to computers and electronics, including reproduction of software.
 Retail trade was redefined.
 In addition, eating and drinking places were transferred to a new accommodation and food services sector.
 The difference between the retail trade and wholesale trade sectors is now based on how each store conducts business.
 For example, many computer stores were reclassified from wholesale to retail.
 Nine new service sectors and 250 new service-providing industries were recognized with the adoption of NAICS in 2003.

 Goods-producing NAICS industry sectors:

 In addition to these NAICS sectors, SOII and CFOI statistics are tabulated for several additional NAICS aggregations that are unique to BLS, including the following: